Headphones don’t need to have a mic for gaming.

 ❌ What we don’t like: Somewhat steep price tag

 - Controls on earcup

-Whenever you look for wireless gaming headphones, you should always keep an eye out for the terms “RF wireless”.
+Whenever you look for wireless gaming headphones or headsets, you should always keep an eye out for the terms “RF wireless”.
 This will usually mean the headphones come with a dedicated transmitter that ensures your wireless headphones experiences zero lag.
 This then translates to audio and video that are correctly synced when you’re off tracking hostiles on a dark, rainy evening – in-game that is.